You are here

 Fr.
 Bauer's Blog

-For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/102316.cfm
+There is both a long form and short form of our Gospel this Sunday.
+The remarks below are based on the short form of the Gospel.
+For this Sunday’s readings click on the link below or copy and paste it into your browser. http://www.usccb.org/bible/readings/021620.cfm

 Questions for Reflection/Discussion: